 - Music & Memory

 Learn More about Related Topics

 The Texas Minimum Data Set collects standardized demographic and clinical information that describes the overall condition of nursing home residents.

-The Quality Reporting System lets users find information about nursing homes and other long-term care providers, including survey and complaint results.
+The Long-Term Care Search lets users find information about nursing homes and other long-term care providers, including survey and complaint results.

 Nursing Home Culture Change promotes and supports nursing home providers as they transform from a traditional system-directed culture to one that is person-centered.

 A Preadmission Screening and Resident Review is performed for all people seeking admission to a Medicaid-certified nursing facility.